-105 To illustrate how to model OSL ages, both in stratigraphic constraints and sharing systematic 106 errors, using the R 'BayLum' package, we use the data from two sediment samples (FER 1 and FER 3) 107 already dated by quartz OSL (Guérin et al., 2015b).
-These samples were taken from the archaeological 108 site of La Ferrassie (France) and prepared following standard chemical preparation procedures applied 109 to luminescence-dating samples.
-While modelling with 'BayLum' may be applied to both multi-grain 110 and single-grain OSL datasets, in the following we only focus on single-grain data, as this is probably 111 where the need for appropriate statistical models is most acute (the reliability of multi-grain OSL has been demonstrated when using a plain average (mean) for palaeodose estimation; see, e.g., Murray 112 113 and Olley, 2002; for theoretical justification, see Guérin et al., 2017).
-Single-grain OSL data were 114 measured using an automated Risø TL/OSL reader (DA 20) fitted with a single grain attachment (Duller 115 et al., 1999; Bøtter-Jensen et al., 2000).
-A standard SAR protocol (Murray and Wintle, 2000; 2003) was 116 used to measure single-grain equivalent doses, after checking its suitability for the samples under 117 investigation.
-A comparison between quartz OSL and feldspar IRSL signals for these two samples, as 118 well as comparison with radiocarbon, showed that these samples were well-bleached at the time of 119 deposition and unaffected by post-depositional mixing.
-As a result, the use of central dose models is 120 fully justified (it should be noted here that at the time of writing, 'BayLum' does not yet include the 121 Bayesian model of Christophe et al., 2018, allowing the analysis of poorly bleached samples).
+To illustrate how to model OSL ages, both in stratigraphic constraints and sharing systematic errors, using the R Bay-Lum package, we use the data from two sediment samples (FER 1 and FER 3) already dated by quartz OSL (Guérin et al., 2015b).
+These samples were taken from the archaeological site of La Ferrassie (France) and prepared following standard chemical preparation procedures applied to luminescence-dating samples.
+While modelling with Bay-Lum may be applied to both multi-grain and single-grain OSL datasets, in the following we only focus on single-grain data, as this is probably where the need for appropriate statistical models is most acute (the reliability of multi-grain OSL has been demonstrated when using a plain average (mean) for palaeodose estimation; see for example Murray and Olley, 2002; for theoretical justification, see Guérin et al., 2017).
+Single-grain OSL data were measured using an automated Risø TL/OSL reader (DA 20) fitted with a single-grain attachment (Duller et al., 1999; Bøtter-Jensen et al., 2000).
+A standard SAR protocol (Murray and Wintle, 2000, 2003) was used to measure single-grain equivalent doses, after checking its suitability for the samples under investigation.
+A comparison between quartz OSL and feldspar infrared stimulated luminescence (IRSL) signals for these two samples, as well as comparison with radiocarbon, showed that these samples were well-bleached at the time of deposition and unaffected by post-depositional mixing.
+As a result, the use of centraldose models is fully justified (it should be noted here that at the time of writing, BayLum does not yet include the Bayesian model of Christophe et al., 2018, allowing the analysis of poorly bleached samples).

-122 2.2.
-Data pre-treatment
+2.2 Data pre-treatment

-123 The Bayesian modelling implemented in 'BayLum' requires information of different natures: (i) 124 raw OSL data in the form of BIN/BINX file(s), (ii) list(s) of grains to be included in the modelling (based 125 on pre-defined selection criteria, e.g. on recycling and/or recuperation ratios), (iii) file(s) indicating how 126 the data should be processed (signal integration channels, reproducibility of the instrument(s), etc.)

-127 and (iv) both natural (in Gy.ka-1) and laboratory (in Gy.s-1) dose rates.
-Based on these data, the 128 calculations are performed all at once using Markov Chain Monte Carlo (MCMC) computations; as a 129 result, unlike in standard frequentist data processing, there is no succession of steps in data analysis 130 (for example, individual equivalent dose estimates are not parameterised, unlike when the CDM is used).
-While Combès et al. (2015) argue that this results in a better statistical inference about the age 131 (or palaeodose), it also comes with a downside: the user cannot visualise the data during the statistical 132 133 analysis.
-In particular, the fact that the user must specify the list of grains to be included in the analysis 134 implies that one should always pre-treat the samples in a standard way, by using, e.g. Analyst (Duller, 135 2015) or the R 'Luminescence' package (Kreutzer et al., 2012; Kreutzer et al., 2020) to visually check 136 the data but also investigate the effect of various selection criteria on the datasets (see for example 137 Thomsen et al., 2016, on the effect of applying various selection criteria when with frequentist 138 statistical models; see Heydari and Guérin, 2018, for a similar study in a Bayesian framework).
+The Bayesian modelling implemented in BayLum requires information of different natures: (i) raw OSL data in the form of BIN/BINX file(s), (ii) list(s) of grains to be included in the modelling (based on pre-defined selection criteria, e.g. on recycling and/or recuperation ratios), (iii) file(s) indicating how the data should be processed (signal integration channels, reproducibility of the instrument(s), etc.), and (iv) both natural (in Gy ka-1) and laboratory (in Gy s-1) dose rates.
+Based on these data, the calculations are performed all at once using Markov chain-Monte Carlo (MCMC) computations; as a result, unlike in standard frequentist data processing, there is no succession of steps in data analysis (for example, individual equivalent dose estimates are not parameterised, unlike when the CDM is used).
+While Combès et al. (2015) argue that this results in a better statistical inference about the age (or palaeodose), it also comes with a downside: the user cannot visualise the data during the statistical analysis.
+In particular, the fact that the user must specify the list of grains to be included in the analysis implies that one should always pre-treat the samples in a standard way, by using for example "Analyst" (Duller, 2015) or the R "Luminescence" package (Kreutzer et al., 2012, 2020) to visually check the data but also to investigate the effect of various selection criteria on the datasets (see for example Thomsen et al., 2016, on the effect of applying various selection criteria with frequentist statistical models; see Heydari and Guérin, 2018, for a similar study in a Bayesian framework).